karolinaCodes/Junior/planning/ROUTE_PLANNING.md

 ## Landing

 - None
-- Authenticate (check for cookie)
+- Authenticate (check for cookie - then save cookie in state to persist log in)
 - AND everything on #jobgigsearch

 ## Login (/login)

-- Authenticate (check for cookie)
 - getDevByEmail

 ## Signup (/signup)

-- Authenticate (check for cookie)
 - getDevByEmail
 - addDev (POST /new)

 ## Portfolio (Dev)

-- Authenticate (check for cookie)
 - getDevs WHERE id (all information)
 - getProjectsByDevId
 - Stretch